iiamthestorm/rei-notes/人生、夢、日本/Jordan Peterson/Self Authoring Program.md

 Answer

 Answer 1:
-- I think if i train enough japanese and put an effort to learn it, i would be great, i can read books in japanese, i can be translator, i can flex to my friend and moreover, i can probably get laid, and the most important, i can get work or can pur
+- I think if i train enough japanese and put an effort to learn it, i would be great, i can read books in japanese, i can be translator, i can flex to my friend and moreover, i can probably get laid, and the most important, i can get work or can pursue scholarship in japan.
+- I think if i train enough 3D and really patience learning it for 3-5 years.. damn, that would be impressive as hell.
+I can flexing my portofolio to others, i can impressed girl, i can working in 3D fiels